-1 Is it possible to submit an application for technical assistance to develop an Integrated Project under the Climate subprogramme?
-Yes, under the 2017 call, technical assistance is available under both the Environment sub-programme and the Climate Action sub-programme, for the development of future Integrated Project applications under each sub-programme.
-Please note that there is a joint call for TA projects for the 2 sub-programmes.
-2 How much time can there be between the submission of a proposal for TA and the submission of the proposal for the corresponding IP?
+1 How much time can there be between the submission of a proposal for TA and the submission of the proposal for the corresponding IP?
 Generally speaking, the duration of a Technical Assistance project should not exceed two years.
 It is expected that a Technical Assistance project aims to prepare either a full proposal for an Integrated Project based on the same call or a proposal based on the following call.
-3 Can an applicant submit a proposal for a Technical Assistance Project related to an Integrated Project, who may be different to the final applicant for the IP itself?
+2 Can an applicant submit a proposal for a Technical Assistance Project related to an Integrated Project, who may be different to the final applicant for the IP itself?
 As the objective of a Technical Assistance project is the submission of a proposal for an Integrated Project, "it is expected that the applicant of a Technical Assistance project is the intended applicant of the future Integrated Project" (as provided under point 1.8.2 of the LIFE Technical Assistance Guidelines).
 However, if this is not the case, an explanation needs to be given providing the reasons and justifications, including the link of the IP applicant with the Technical Assistance project.